rapidsai/docs/README.md

 Run checks including linting, tests, and a local build.

-Pull requests opened against `rapidsai/docs` are copied to a `pull-request/<number>` branch by the copy-PR bot.
+Pull requests opened against `rapidsai/docs` are copied to a `pull-request/<number>` branch by the RAPIDS copy-PR bot.
 That branch runs the same validation and dry-runs assembly of the complete S3-backed documentation tree without deploying it.
 Netlify's repository integration separately creates a site preview.
 Merges to `main` deploy the production site.